fire1ce/3os.org/docs/guides/synology/auto-dsm-config-backup.md

 ---
-title: Auto DSM Config Backup
 description: Auto DSM config backup with local script
 ---

+# Auto DSM Config Backup

 Since synology's dms doesn't provide any auto-backup for it's configuration i've made a smile script that can be run at from the "Task Scheduler".
 The script invokes synoconfbkp cli command that will dump the config file to provided folder.
 I use dropbox's folder in my case (This will sync my files to DropBox account).
 It append a date and hostname.